Altona Treatment Plant: Current status

 In early 2011, the Altona Treatment Plant was upgraded to a more sophisticated recycled water treatment facility.
-Instead of releasing millions of liters of treated effluent into Port Phillip Bay, most of the water is now captured, treated and then used in manufacturing processes and the irrigation of recreational spaces for the community.
+Instead of releasing millions of litres of treated effluent into Port Phillip Bay, most of the water is now captured, treated and then used in manufacturing processes and the irrigation of recreational spaces for the community.

-About 2 billion liters of recycled water is supplied annually to plastics manufacturer Qenos for use in their boilers and cooling towers, as well as:
+About 2 billion litres of recycled water is supplied annually to the plastics manufacturer Qenos for use in their boilers and cooling towers, as well as: